syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Console-application.md

 documentation: UG
 ---

-# Create a Word document Console Application
+# Create a Word document in Console Application

 Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in Console Application**.